 Watch the video:

 What happens if an animal tests positive?

 Ian’s cattle are tested for TB every year.
 Any animals that test positive for TB are isolated and slaughtered to stop the disease spreading.
 The rest of the herd then has to be TB tested every 60 days until it passes two consecutive TB tests.
 Any animals that have an inconclusive reaction to the test – which means there’s a possibility they could have TB – are isolated from the rest of the herd.
 The entire herd then has to be tested again in 60 days’ time.

 If an animal has an inconclusive reaction in two consecutive tests it is deemed to have tested positive for TB and is isolated and slaughtered.
 The whole herd then has to be TB tested every 60 days until it has two consecutive clear tests.
 Only then is it declared TB free and the restrictions on the movement of cattle on and off the farm are lifted.

-Ian added: “Every time we have an annual test we keep our fingers crossed that we’re going to go all clear and that we can continue farming as we have been for another year, selling animals and moving animals as we have been.
+Ian said: “Every time we have an annual test we keep our fingers crossed that we’re going to go all clear and that we can continue farming as we have been for another year, selling animals and moving animals as we have been.